k-a-r-g/MDMA/README.md

 ### Firmwares
 - [Klockwerk][klockwerk] - MIDI clock generator
-- [Kommunikator] - A MIDI bridge between DIN and USB with note/clock/channel filtering
+- [Kommunikator][kommunikator] - A MIDI bridge between DIN and USB with note/clock/channel filtering
 - [Kontroller][kontroller] - Play the Korg Kaossilator Pro(+) and Kaoss Pad 3(+) with any midi equipment

 **Use, test, modify to your likings.
 If you have further ideas for extensions or firmwares, let me know :)**